Corona virus: frequently asked questions

 Will I be reimbursed for face masks or disinfectant gel?

 No, face masks and disinfectant gel are not covered by the basic health insurance.
-The RIVM and the Municipal Health Services (GGD) also indicate that face masks are not necessary.
 Follow these guidelines to help prevent the virus from spreading:

 - regularly and thoroughly wash your hands with liquid soap;